Ompragash/notes/harness-mcp/index.md

-# Tutorial: harness-mcp
+# Tutorial: mcp-server

-The `harness-mcp` project provides a **server** that implements the *Model Context Protocol (MCP)*.
-This server acts as an intermediary, allowing AI assistants or other MCP-compatible clients to interact with various **Harness platform APIs**.
-It achieves this by exposing specific Harness functionalities, such as managing pipelines, pull requests, or repositories, as invokable **tools**.
-This enables developers and tools to automate tasks and integrate with Harness features through a standardized communication protocol.
+The `mcp-server` project is a **server application** designed to let other programs, like AI assistants, easily interact with the *Harness platform*.
+It works by listening for requests written in a specific format (the **Model Context Protocol** or MCP).
+When it gets a request, it uses one of its built-in **Tools**—like a tool to 'get pipeline details' or 'list pull requests'—to perform the requested action in Harness and then sends back the result.

 **Source Repository:** [None](None)